robleroni/Puerro/docs/05-MVC.md

                  );
 ```

 As evidenced by this example, MVC can generate some boilerplate code which seems over the top for small applications.
 But especially when the application scales, the advantages become very visible.
-The business logic is containted in one place and the model cannot be changed except through this business logic.
+The business logic is contained in one place and the model cannot be changed except through this business logic.
 Especially compared to the direct manipulation of the DOM and application state from anywhere in the code.
 This approach makes the application way more predictable and easier to understand.

 ## Bidirectional Binding